kekyo/MassivePoints/README.md

   * Improved bulk insertion when the node already dense points.
   * Improved parallel distribution works.
   * Fixed infinite recursive calls when bulk insert count exceeds ceiling.
+  * Distribution is not performed when coordinate points are inserted in excess of MaxNodePoints.
   * Added OpenStreetMap pbf insertion sample ([in the samples directory](samples/ImportOsmNode))
 * 0.10.0:
   * Split session interface between updatable and readable.